 " Like many of her recent college graduate peers, Cat Caragee was unsure how to get from here to there.
 There was likely a job in the health professions, perhaps as a doctor, but here wasn’t where she needed to be.

 Here was working as a scribe in the emergency department at O’Connor Hospital, where the pay was minimum wage and she needed odd jobs to make ends meet.
 While she was getting some exposure to clinical medicine (“as a scribe you’re there to help the doctors, and any clinical learning is just a sideline,” she says), she also wanted research experience to strengthen an application to medical school.
 But jobs as a clinical research assistant require years of experience plus work done in the field.

 - An unparalleled, immersive clinical experience with outstanding faculty at Stanford University School of Medicine

-- Become a certified medical scribe and an expert in medical terminology and clinical documentation
+- Become an experienced medical scribe and an expert in medical terminology and clinical documentation

 - Optional research experience

-- Detailed letters of recommendation from physician mentors
+- Opportunity to obtain detailed letters of recommendation from provider mentors

 - Increase chances of admission into medical school, physician assistant school, nursing school, or other graduate school in the healthcare field

 - Fellowship schedule allows the pursuit of external part-time job opportunities or academic classes in addition to regular COMET scribing duties